vince21298/FredBoat/index.md

 * Vimeo

 * Direct links to files, including streams.
-Not all formats supported.a
+Not all formats supported.

 * URLs pointing to .m3u and .pls can be used to start streams.